adinger/ImageRecognition/README.md

 # opencv-hough-detection

-Uses Hough Detection algorithm and OpenCV library to detect an image
+Uses Hough Detection algorithm and OpenCV library to detect an object outline in an image